MicrosoftDocs/appcenter-docs/docs/sdk/crashes/cordova.md

 ### Should the crash be processed?

-Pass `false` to the `sendCallback` if you'd like to decide if a particular crash needs to be processed or not.
+Pass `false` to the `sendCallback` if you want to decide if a particular crash needs to be processed or not.
 For example, there could be a system level crash that you'd want to ignore and that you don't want to send to App Center.

 ```js
 var errorCallback = function(error) {